Productivity¶

 ... )

-- Build a grouper.
+- Builds a grouper.
 Accepts both group-by and resample instructions.

-- Iterate over groups in the grouper.
-Each group consists of the label (such as
+- Iterates over groups in the grouper.
+Each group contains a label (such as

 2017-01-01 00:00:00+00:00

-) and row indices corresponding to this label. - Populate a new context with the information on the current group and user-provided external information
+) and the row indices corresponding to this label. - Creates a new context with information about the current group and any external information provided by the user.

-- Substitute the function and arguments using the newly-populated context
+- Substitutes the function and arguments using the newly populated context.

-- Simple function to compute the correlation coefficient of two arrays
+- Simple function to compute the correlation coefficient between two arrays.

-- Define both arguments as expression templates where we select the data corresponding to each group.
+- Defines both arguments as expression templates where data is selected for each group.
 All variables in these expressions will be automatically recognized and replaced by the current context.
-Once evaluated, the templates will be substituted by their outputs.
+After evaluation, the templates will be replaced by their outputs.

-- Here we can specify additional information our templates depend upon
+- Specifies any additional information your templates depend on.